wp-plugins/nextgen-facebook/readme.txt

 = Version 7.1.2dev1 =

-* **Fixed** the detection of featured images for the Pinterest button in the sidebar.
+* **Fixed** the detection of featured images for the Pinterest button in the sidebar and widget.

 Note: The default sidebar CSS has been updated.
 If you have not made any modifications to the default sidebar CSS, you may clear its content and save the empty text area -- the new defaults will be reloaded.
 If you would like to manually update the CSS, you should change: